aws-powertools/powertools-lambda-python/python/README.md

 * Log sampling enables DEBUG log level for a percentage of requests (disabled by default)
     - Enable via `POWERTOOLS_LOGGER_SAMPLE_RATE=0.1`, ranges from 0 to 1, where 0.1 is 10% and 1 is 100%

+**Metrics**

+* Aggregate up to 100 metrics using a single CloudWatch Embedded Metric Format object (large JSON blob)
+* Context manager to create an one off metric with a different dimension than metrics already aggregated
+* Validate against common metric definitions mistakes (metric unit, values, max dimensions, max metrics, etc)
+* No stack, custom resource, data collection needed — Metrics are created async by CloudWatch EMF

 **Environment variables** used across suite of utilities

 Environment variable | Description | Default | Utility